Written by Aaron R. Winston

 Let us start by examining the role of a server in a commercial establishment.
 This particular detail has a two-pronged meaning depending on the specific circumstances of the server.
 However, in most circumstances, the servers under the Dram Shop Act will be bartenders and waiters.

-Bartenders and Waiters Are Responsible Not to Serve Intoxicated Individuals and Underage Guests
+Are Bartenders Responsible Not to Serve Someone Intoxicated or Underage?

 However, they have limited power and can only contact the authorities to prevent a patron from driving under the influence forcibly.